-Innovation is the multi-stage process whereby organizations transform ideas into improved products, service or processes, in order to advance, compete and differentiate themselves successfully in their marketplace.
+Innovation is the multi-stage process whereby organizations transform ideas into improved products, services, or processes, in order to advance, compete and differentiate themselves successfully in their marketplace.

 A killer innovation is a significant and highly profitable departure from current offerings or practices that would be difficult to duplicate.

-Significant: Must be easily recognized as being a unique idea/approach that is not just an extension to what already exists today.
+Significant: Must be easily recognized as a unique idea/approach that is not just an extension of what already exists today.
 This is a lot harder than it looks.
 Face it.
-Any given innovation is built on the ideas and innovations that came before them.
+Any innovation is built on the ideas and innovations that came before them.
 Rarely is there something that is new.
-The key is not to settle for a “me to” idea.
+The key is not to settle for a “me too” idea.

-Highly Profitable: There are many ideas, but few that can create entirely new industries/markets with a profit stream that creates growth, jobs economies and wealth.
-In many cases, you won’t know if the idea will turn into a killer innovation until after its in the market.
+Highly Profitable: There are many ideas, but few that can create entirely new industries/markets with a profit stream that creates growth, jobs economies, and wealth.
+They take an industry-leading disruptive role in the innovation economy.
+Most times, you won't know if the idea will turn into a killer innovation until after it's in the market.
 Take Google.
-I don’t believe the team truly thought it would grow into the business it has.
+I don't believe the team truly thought it would grow into its business.

-Difficult to Duplicate: To create competitive advantage, the innovation must be unique, either with intellectual property or leveraging unique capabilities of the organization, such that others cannot duplicate.
-If your idea can be easily duplicated, then any advantage your create will be quickly lost.
-One approach to this is speed of innovation.
-If you create the core competency to out-pace your competition, the barrier to compete is quite high.
+Difficult to Duplicate: To create a competitive advantage, the innovation must be unique, either with intellectual property, unique design features, or leveraging the unique capabilities of the organization, such that others cannot duplicate.
+If your idea can be easily duplicated, then any advantage you create will be quickly lost.
+One approach to this is the speed of innovation.
+If you create the strength to out-pace your competition, the barrier to competing is quite high.

 - Google – changed the business model of advertising